marcocosta1618/marcocosta1618/README.md

 - 🔭 I’m currently working on the [freeCodeCamp](https://www.freecodecamp.org/) learning program (among others) and on using Finite State Machines and statecharts to implement solid UIs.
 - 🌱 I'm currently learning JavaScript and front-end development with React.
 I'm also having a crush on D3.js.
 - 👯 I’m looking to collaborate with other developers in the community.
+- I believe in free knowledge and in open source.
 - Check out [my portfolio](https://marcocosta1618.github.io/portfolio/).
 - ⚡ Fun fact - I love ping-pong 🏓 and synthesizers 🎛️.